chientrm/podie/README.md

 # Podie

-Basically like Gitpod.io and Codespace with some tweaks 👍
+It's like Gitpod.io and Codespace but running on your own infrastructure 👍.